drogatkin/TJWS2/1.x/doc/sbc/README.md

 > wget https://download.oracle.com/java/17/latest/jdk-17_linux-aarch64_bin.tar.gz

-You can install also the current OpenJDK JVM using `sudo apt install java`.
+You can install also the current OpenJDK JVM using `sudo apt install default-jdk`.
 However if you do the Oracle JVM install, I install downloaded .gz using:

 > sudo tar -xzf jdk-17_linux-aarch64_bin.tar.gz -C /var/cache